SAP/openui5-docs/docs/Folder_Structure_Where_to_Put_Your_Files_003f755.md

  ![](loio00728aff82c54419b1d7acd61c76455f_HiRes.png)

-For integration tests, it is helpful if you are able to mock your backend with stable data.
-A second use case for this is for running an application in a **preview** mode so that it serves data locally instead of connecting to a backend.
-This is why this folder also contains files necessary for starting up a mock server.
+For integration tests, it is helpful if you are able to mock your back end with stable data.
+A second use case for this is for running an application in a **preview** mode so that it serves data locally instead of connecting to a back end.
+This is why this folder also contains files necessary for starting up the OData V2 mock server.
 The data served by the mock server is put inside the `mockdata` folder.
 If you need to, you can also include multiple sets of mock data here, by giving each set its own folder.
-For more information about mock servers, see the [API Reference](https://openui5.hana.ondemand.com/#docs/api/symbols/sap.ui.core.util.MockServer.html) in the Demo Kit.
+For more information about the OData V2 mock server, see the [API Reference](https://openui5.hana.ondemand.com/#docs/api/symbols/sap.ui.core.util.MockServer.html) in the Demo Kit.

 ***